-For the purpose of undertaking compliance testing, all materials used on the Works shall be sampled in accordance with Test Method AS 1289.1.2.1 Methods of testing soils for engineering purposes, Method 1.2.1: Sampling and preparation of soils - Disturbed samples - Standard method or Test Method Q060.
+For the purpose of undertaking compliance testing, all materials used on the Works shall be sampled in accordance with Test Method AS 1289.1.2.1 or AS 1141.3.1.

-5.4.2.2 Sampling Fill Material
+5.4.2.2 Sampling and pre-treatment of Earth Fill Material

-The Contractor shall sample Fill Material by the following methods:
+The Contractor shall sample Earth Fill Material for testing as follows:

-- 1. sampling from the source, where material is not stockpiled, or - 2. sampling from the source stockpile, and - 3. sampling after field compaction has been completed.
+- 1. from a source, where material is not stockpiled - 2. from a source stockpile, and - 3. after field compaction has been completed.